How to Split Rent and Utilities Fairly Among Roommates

 When Equal Splits Work Best

-An equal expense divider is ideal when:
+An equal expense split is ideal when:

-- Bedrooms are similar in size
+- Bedrooms are similar in size.

-- Everyone uses shared spaces roughly the same
+- Everyone uses shared spaces roughly the same way.

-- Utilities are relatively low or stable
+- Utilities are relatively low or stable.

-- All roommates agree upfront
+- All roommates agree upfront.

 Example: Equal Split Rent and Utilities